aquibm/space-holder/readme.md

 | ------------------- | ------------------------------------------------------------------- |
 | /ping               | Responds with 'pong' if the server is operational                   |
 | /{width?}/{height?} | Responds with a random image with the specified optional dimensions |

+## Images

+All images used are in the public domain and provided by Nasa / JPL